ERRRRRRRLAN/Splitter/README.md

 - **Update Groups**: Update feature maintains existing group structure and only adds/removes participants

 ## 🔄 Version

+**Version 1.3** - Update with:
+- 🎯 **Bulk Gender Selection**: Dropdown to select gender (Male/Female/None) that will be applied to all participants added in bulk
+- All names added through bulk add will automatically have the selected gender from dropdown
+- Makes it easier to set gender for multiple participants at once

 **Version 1.2** - Update with:
 - 🌐 **Multi-Language Support**: Language switcher feature (Bahasa Indonesia & English)